Our verdict

 Who should NOT buy it

-If you want the best of the best when it comes to laces, the Saucony Peregrine 12 is a chart-topping shoe.
-And if you want a trail shoe that holds the foot in snugly, the Saucony Mad River TR 2 offers a secure, sock-like wrap.
+If you want the best of the best when it comes to laces, the Saucony Peregrine 12 is a chart-topping shoe that we can recommend.
+And if you want a trail shoe that holds the foot in snugly, we found that the Salomon Ultra Glide 2 offers a secure, sock-like wrap.

 Saucony Xodus Ultra vs. the Xodus 11

 The Saucony Xodus Ultra is a trail beast that turns all the misses of the Xodus 11 into hits.
-And trail runners are loving it.
+And we love it!

 • lighter weight, departing from the hefty 11.9 oz (337 g) weight of the 11th Xodus to a much lighter 10.3 oz (292 g)